khezen/avro/README.md

 It provides:

-* rich data structures,
+* Rich data structures
-* a compact, fast, binary data format,
+* A compact, fast, binary data format
-* a container file, to store persistent data,
+* A container file, to store persistent data
-* remote procedure call (RPC)
+* Remote procedure call (RPC)

 AVRO binary encoded data comes together with its schema and therefore is fully self-describing.